colegibbs/gallery-of-horns/README.md

 Actual time needed to complete: 2 hours and 40 minutes

+## lab 04

+### Feature 4 - 1

+Number and name of feature: Featur 1 - Filter by Number of hourns

+Estimate of time needed to complete: 2 hours

+Start time: 2:00 pm

+Finish time: 4:30 pm

+Actual time needed to complete: 2 hours and 30 minutes

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).